-Ventricular arrhythmias – which start in the ventricles, which is the lower chambers of the heart.
+Ventricular arrhythmias – which start in the ventricles, which are the lower chambers of the heart.
 This can be deadly if not treated accordingly.

 Bradyarrhythmias – this is when the heart rate is abnormally slower than it should be (60 beats per minute).

 So, let’s get to it.
-Firstly, those with arrhythmia may want to check their accommodation is not too remote or at least within easy reach of medical facilities just in case of emergency.
+Firstly, those with arrhythmia may want to check their accommodation isn’t too remote, or at least within easy reach of medical facilities just in case of an emergency.
 Look up the local phone numbers and procedures for contacting emergency services as well as a local doctor – it’s likely you will enjoy your holiday without incident but having the right information on your phone or in a notebook will put your mind at ease.

 Choosing a destination when you have arrhythmia is a pretty important decision.
-Your GP will be able to provide the best advice on what sort of trip is suitable for your specific condition, there are a few general rules that ought to be taken into consideration when planning a trip with arrhythmia.
+Your GP will be able to provide the best advice on what sort of trip is suitable for your specific condition, but there are a few general rules that ought to be taken into consideration when planning a trip with arrhythmia.

 It is best to avoid destinations with extreme temperatures as very cold and very hot climates can put a strain on the way your heart works.
 It’s also a good idea to veto high altitudes (more than 2,000 metres) as the drop-in oxygen can contribute to breathlessness and angina.

 Finally, if you are planning to go walking, consider how difficult the terrain is – some people ought to avoid areas that are too hilly, unless they are confident their level of fitness is up to scratch and they won’t get too out of breath.

-Whilst people with arrhythmia are generally safe to fly, it is crucial to discuss all travel plans with your GP before you book your ticket.
+Whilst people with arrhythmia are generally safe to fly, it is crucial to discuss your travel plans with your GP before you book.
 Those living with heart conditions may have an increased risk of developing deep vein thrombosis (DVT) on a flight, so taking steps to reduce this risk could be critical.

-Ways to avoid DVT when you’re on a flight include exercising the feet and ankles regularly during a long flight and wearing specially designed compression stockings.
-Avoiding alcohol, drinking plenty of water and taking care of your health will also stand you in good stead.
+Ways to avoid DVT when you’re on a flight include exercising the feet and ankles regularly, especially during a long flight and wearing specially designed compression stockings.
+Avoiding alcohol, drinking plenty of water and taking care of your health will also help you have a safe flight.

-If you have previously been fitted with a pacemaker or an ICD, remember to bring your device identification card with you and alert the security staff as you may set off the metal detector alarm.
+If you have previously been fitted with a pacemaker or an implantable cardioverter defibrillator (ICD), remember to bring your device identification card with you and alert the security staff as you may set off the metal detector alarm.

-It is imperative for those with a pre-existing medical condition to purchase the right travel insurance for their trip.
+It is important that if you have a pre-existing medical condition to make sure you get the right travel insurance for you trip.

-You can reasonably expect a standard medical travel insurance policy to cover you for a number of benefits – including cancellation and curtailment, lost/stolen belongings, and medical expenses, but these policies will usually not cover anything related to your pre-existing health condition.
+You can usually expect a standard medical travel insurance policy to cover you for a number of benefits – including cancellation and ending your trip early, lost/stolen belongings, and medical expenses, but these policies will usually not cover anything related to your pre-existing health condition.